-First Proofing: Place the dough in a lightly greased bowl and loosely cover with waxed paper coated with shortening.
+First Proofing: Place the dough in a 'lightly greased bowl and loosely cover with waxed paper coated with shortening.

-1. Place the bowl on Rack 2.
+Place the bowl on Rack 2.
 Place the broiler pan on Rack 1 and fill with 2 cups of boiling water.
 Close the oven door.
+NOTE: If you do not turn off oven after proofing bread, the oven will keep running until you press CANCEL/OFF.

 Open the door; then press and hold BAKED GOODS for 5 seconds.

-NOTE: If you enter a different tempera- ture, you will enter the Dehydrating mode.
-PRESS BAKED GOODS Hold for 5 seconds YOU SEE ftf 的原始。 (or 38°C) 3.
-Start oven.
+NOTE: If you enter a different temperature, you will enter the Dehydrating mode.

+BAKED GOODS

+Hold for 5 seconds YOU SEE

 One long tone will sound when oven is preheated.

 NOTE: Be sure to close the door.
 Let dough rise until nearly doubled in size.
 Proofing time may be faster and will vary depending upon the type and quantity of dough.
 Check dough after 20 to 25 minutes.
-PRESS START YOU SEE 4.

 When proofing is done, remove bowl containing bread dough from the oven.
 Turn off the oven.
 Empty water from broiler pan.
-PRESS CANCEL OFF YOU SEE (display will go blank)

 Second proofing: Shape the dough and place in baking pan(s).
 Cover loosely with plastic wrap sprayed with cooking spray.
 Put the pans on Rack 2.
 Place the broiler pan on Rack 1 and fill with 2 cups of boiling water.
 Close the oven door.
 Follow steps 2 through 4 outlined in the "First proofing."
-When proofing is done, remove bread dough and broiler pan containing water from the oven.
+When PRESS proofing is done, remove bread dough and broiler pan containing water from the oven.
 Reset oven to preheat for baking bread.
 Before baking, remove plastic wrap from the bread dough.